meis-git/meis-git/README.md

 - ⚡ Fun fact 1 : Currently a Soc/Demography PhD student.
 Okay, not so fun...
 - ⚡ Fun fact 2 : Plant parent of a swiss cheese plan named Kiwi 🌱.
 - ⚡ Fun fact 3 : Recently broke my PR in squatting!
-Can squat a bit more than my bodyweight for 8 reps.

 <!---
 meis-git/meis-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.